Constraining memory-burdened primordial black holes with graviton-photon conversion and binary mergers: Constraints on PBH

-The comparison of the constraints from the direct burdened PBH emission and the PBH merger is shown in the left panel of Fig.~\ref{compare}.
+The comparison of the constraints from the direct burdened PBH emission and the PBH merger is shown in the left panel of Fig.~\ref{compare}\footnote{Caveat: The semiclassical PBH formed after merging of two memory-burdened PBHs is based on the arguments that the newly formed BH extends four times of the area than the combined areas of the two initial BHs, increasing memory-storage capacity~\cite{Zantedeschi:2024ram}.
+Ref.~\cite{Dvali:2025sog}, however, has an opposite statement.
+This phenomenon has not been confirmed by rigorous theory or model, therefore our limit from the merging PBH should be taken with caution.}.
 The spectrum of the merger depends only on $q$, but is mildly dependent on $k$.
 As we decrease the $q$ value, the merged PBH stays longer in the semiclassical phase and enhances the total flux.
 However, for comparison with bounds from graviton-photon conversion and others, we fix $q=0.5$.
-We computed the extragalactic photon flux from the merger; the upper bound of $f_{\rm PBH}|_{T_\phi}$ is shown by the black solid curve in the left panel of Fig.~\ref{compare}.
+We computed the extragalactic photon flux from the merger; the upper bound of $f_{\rm PBH}|_{T_\phi}$ is shown by the black solid curve in the left panel of Fig.~\ref{compare} (The black dashed part indicates the evaporated PBH mass region for $k=1$ before present epoch).
 For $M_{\rm PBH}|_{T_\phi}\lesssim 10^{11}\,{\rm g}$, the significant evaporation needs to be compensated by $f_{\rm PBH}|_{T_\phi}$ of the order $\mathcal{O}(10^{-3})$, but for $M_{\rm PBH}|_{T_\phi}\gtrsim 10^{11}\,{\rm g}$ the hawking spectrum in semiclassical phase decreases with increasing mass so the value of $f_{\rm PBH}|_{T_\phi}$ grows rapidly.
 This upper limit of PBH merging is insensitive with the parameter $k$, at least it provided that the value of $k$ is large enough to ensure that the PBHs survive until the redshift $z_{\rm max}$.
 The black-dashed curve in left panel of Fig.~\ref{compare} indicates the PBHs evaporated before $z_{\rm max}$ for $k=1$.
 The photon fluxes of the four benchmark points on the merger extragalactic photon constraint are shown in the right panel of Fig.~\ref{compare}.
 In addition, we incorporate graviton-photon conversion into the PBH merging scenario and then obtain the bound of $f_{\rm PBH}|_{T_\phi}$ in the green curve in the left panel of Fig.~\ref{compare}.
 However, this is much weaker than the graviton-photon conversion limit, except for the tiny mass range $7.6\times10^{8}\ {\rm g}\leq M_{\rm PBH}|_{T_\phi}\leq3.2\times10^{9}\ {\rm g}$.